hillscottc/django-hotel/README.md

 # django-hotel

 ## The Task
-Your task is to implement the system that allows a configured level of overbooking.
+Your friend is asking to help with hotel management.
+Hotel is at a good location, and a lot of reservations are made.
+However, life is not simple, and quite a reasonable percent of booked reservations gets canceled.
+As a result, hotel sometimes has too many vacant rooms.
+Your friend has a brilliant idea: implement a reservations management system that allows some overbooking, so even if some room is reserved by someone at a specific date, other people still can book it.

 Level of overbooking indicates number of reservations that can be booked over the hotel capacity.
 Consider a hotel with 100 rooms.
 If level of overbooking is set to 0%, we cannot make more than 100 reservations for a specific date.
 If level of overbooking is set to 10%, we can create up to 110 reservations for a specific date.